apache/arrow-site/_posts/2020-04-xx-introducing-arrow-c-data-interface.md

 (Java, C++, Python, Rust, R, Javascript, C#, Go...).

 However, packaging and ABI issues in C++ can deter from depending on the Arrow C++ library.
-We have therefore worked on an alternative, which involves exchanging data at the C level by conforming to a simple data definition.
+We have therefore provided an alternative which exchanges data at the C level, conforming to a simple data definition.
+The C ABI is a platform-wide standard that is unlikely to definition.
 The C ABI is a platform-wide standard that is unlikely to change (and practically never changes), because it ensures portability of libraries and executable binaries.